IagoAbal/haskell-z3/README.md

 [Do you want to contribute?](HACKING.md)

+## State of maintenance

+The library is currently "maintained", meaning that I try to be responsive to new issues and pull requests.
+Unfortunately I do not have time to investigate issues or to do major work myself.
+I do try to help those who want to contribute.

+If someone demonstrates willingness to maintain the library more actively in the long run, then I will be very happy to give the required permissions to become a co-maintainer.
+In the meantime I will do my best to keep it alive.

 ## Supported versions and version policy

 Z3 releases come out often and sometimes introduce backwards incompatible changes.